 - These ingredients may be contaminated with ethylene oxide and 1,4-Dioxane.
 (See above under Hidden ingredients: contaminants in baby wipes.)

-Now, are you ready to find out which are the safest baby baby wipes?
+Now that we’re done with this part, are you ready to find out which are the safest baby wipes in 2019?

 If you scrolled straight down here, you might want to skim the paragraphs above to read up on why some ingredients look different in the ingredient lists below and whether YOU want to avoid them or make peace with them.